-Refrigerator Dispenser Cleaning
+Refrigerator - Cleaning the Dispenser

-Water and Ice Dispenser Spill Shelf:
+Dispenser Spill Shelf:

-To remove deposits, soak the area with one of the following solutions:
+Soak the area with one of the following solutions:

 Soak until the deposit disappears or becomes loose enough to wipe away.
-Usually 30 minutes of soaking time is adequate.
+Usually, 30 minutes of soaking time is adequate.

-Dispenser Body, Lever, and Ice Chute:
+Dispenser Body, Lever and Ice Chute:

 Soft Touch Dispenser Pad (on models so equipped):